Contemporary dance: beginners

 Course Code: DDB080

 Please note: We offer a wide variety of financial support to make courses affordable.
 Just visit our online Help Center for more information on a range of topics including fees, online learning and FAQs.

 You will learn the basics of Contemporary dance through Release-based technique.
 You will develop an understanding of the principles of the body in movement and apply them to memorise and perform dance sequences and explore your own movement range.

 The class will consist of spatial exercises and games, floor work, centre, coordination practice and travelling across the floor.
 Through repetition we will aim to build body awareness and confidence.
 Sometimes we will work more creatively or collaboratively, devising and moving with task-based exercises.

 By the end of this course you should be able to...

-• Perform and execute dynamic dance sequence and steps
+• Perform a set dance sequence with more ease and confidence.

 What level is the course and do I need any particular skills?

 This class is suitable for both beginners and those with some experience.

 A beginner’s dance class isn’t just for newcomers.
 In any beginner’s dance class there will be student’s from all types of backgrounds.
 We all have different learning techniques and paces.
 If your first class seems overwhelming and you can’t get it the first time, don’t worry: dance is heavily reliant on repetition so it will happen.
 We want you to learn and to have fun so just give it your best and keep coming back!